June 20 Column: Pollinator Garden

 pollinator garden

 Happy 2nd birthday to our pollinator garden!
-Since I get so many questions about it, I knew it was time to write a column and update you on how it’s doing.
+I get so many questions about it.
+That means it’s time to write a column and update you on how it’s doing.
 You can read it in today’s edition of The Spokesman-Review: Pollinator garden provides habitat for birds and insects – and beauty for humans. (or you can read my column at the bottom of this post)

 Bill and I first installed the pollinator garden in May 2019.
 We’d been talking about creating one for a couple of years and finally got down to business.
 This involved removing a lot of sod, preparing the soil, and then making plant selections which was my favorite part.

-I wanted to point you to the original blog post about creating our pollinator garden because it contains a plant list.
+Here is my original blog post about creating our pollinator garden which contains a plant list.
 It doesn’t contain absolutely everything I planted but it’s a good start.
-My goal was to choose plants with varying types of flower heads to accommodate the pollinators and beneficial insects’ mouth parts, which can be very different.
+My goal was to choose plants with varying types of flower heads.
+That would accommodate the pollinators and beneficial insects’ mouth parts, which can be very different.
 Since we live in a dry region, I also focused on selecting drought-tolerant plants.

 I have been astounded by this garden’s beauty and by the diversity of the bugs that visit it.
 Our pollinator garden has been a great learning tool.
-If you have already purchased my new book, The Vegetable Garden Pest Handbook, you’ve seen many of the photos of beneficial bugs that I took last summer.
+Have you have already purchased my book, The Vegetable Garden Pest Handbook?
+If so, you’ve seen many of my photos of beneficial bugs from last summer.

 It seems only fitting to have this week’s video focus on our pollinator garden as well.
 After all, you probably wanted to see what it looks like and how it’s doing, right?
 Enjoy: